 Examinations are not shipped during the last week in December when the University is closed.

 Examination requests that are received prior to the University closure for courses with a course contract end date of December 31 are allowed additional time to write their examinations without being charged the Late Exam Fee.
 Exams requested prior to the University closure for courses with a contract end date of December 31 must be completed no later than January 15 of the following year.
+This provision is not extended to grouped study courses.

 This additional time does not apply to other course work such as assignments and quizzes, which must be completed on or before the December 31 course contract end date.